-Stock market today: Asia up, Europe lower after US rate hike
+Stock market today: Regional banks drag US futures lower

-BEIJING (AP) — Asian stocks rose Thursday while European markets opened lower after the Federal Reserve raised its benchmark lending rate again to cool inflation and said it wasn’t sure what may come next.
+Some banks invested heavily in traditionally safe bonds, but the value of those bonds are tied to interest rates, which have been hiked aggressively.
+That means the value of the bonds on bank books slide in value if they are sold, which some banks have been forced to as depositors flee.

-Shanghai, Hong Kong and Wall Street futures advanced.
-London and Frankfurt declined.
-Japanese markets were closed for a holiday.
+After the Fed’s quarter-point rate hike on Wednesday — its 10th straight increase in just over a year — traders expect the central bank to start cutting rates as early as this year to prop up weakening economic growth.
+But Wednesday, Fed Chair Jerome Powell said he doesn’t expect rate cuts that soon.

-Wall Street’s benchmark S&P 500 index fell 0.7% on Wednesday after the Fed announced a 0.25 percentage point increase in its lending rate.
 The Fed dropped a reference to “additional policy firming” in its statement but stopped short of declaring an end to rate hikes.

 “The key takeaway, in my view, is that we are likely at or very near the end of the rate hike cycle,” Kristina Hooper of Invesco said in a report.